stub1t/Backup/Youtube/Readme.md

 This script utilizes YT-DLP to download and backup content from up to four YouTube channels.
 It's a convenient tool to ensure that you have local copies of videos from your favorite channels.

+After the first download, YT-DLP automatically keeps track of the videos already downloaded, they are saved in the respective channels txt file.

 ## Setup

 - Make sure to have the latest [yt-dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#release-files) release.